Extractive is not Faithful: An Investigation of Broad Unfaithfulness Problems in Extractive Summarization: Automatic Evaluation

 \section{Automatic Evaluation}

-Next, we analyze whether existing automatic faithfulness evaluation metrics can detect unfaithful extractive summaries.
+Here, we analyze whether existing automatic faithfulness evaluation metrics can detect unfaithful extractive summaries.
 We additionally propose a new evaluation approach, \exteval{}.

-\subsection{Meta-Evaluation Method}
+\subsection{Meta-evaluation Method}

-To evaluate automatic faithfulness evaluation metrics (i.e., meta-evaluation) for extractive summarization, we follow the faithfulness evaluation literature of abstractive summarization \cite{durmus-etal-2020-feqa, wang-etal-2020-asking, pagnoni-etal-2021-understanding} and compute the correlations between metric scores and human judgment on our meta-evaluation dataset (i.e., the 1500 examples).
-Though one summary can have multiple incomplete coreferences or incomplete discourses (Appendix~\ref{sec:appendix_human_eval}), for simplicity, we take the binary (0 or 1) label as the human judgment of each error type.
+To evaluate automatic faithfulness evaluation metrics (i.e., meta-evaluation) for extractive summarization, we follow the faithfulness evaluation literature of abstractive summarization \cite{durmus-etal-2020-feqa, wang-etal-2020-asking, pagnoni-etal-2021-understanding} and compute the correlations between metric scores and human judgment on our meta-evaluation dataset (i.e., the 1600 examples).
+Though one summary can have multiple issues for one error type, for simplicity, we use the binary (0 or 1) label as the human judgment of each error type.
 In addition, we introduce an \textbf{Overall} human judgment by taking the \emph{summation} of the five error types.
-So, the maximum of Overall score is 5.
+So, the maximum score of Overall is 5.
 We use Pearson $r$ or Spearman $\rho$ as the correlation measure.

 This meta-evaluation method is essentially assessing how well the metric can automatically detect unfaithful summaries, which is practically useful.
-For example, we can pick out summaries with high unfaithfulness scores and ask human editors to fix these summaries before using them.
+For example, we can pick out summaries with high unfaithfulness scores and ask human editors to fix them.
 One underlying assumption is that the metric score is comparable across examples.
-However, some metrics are example-dependent (i.e., one example's score of 0.5 $\neq$ another example's score of 0.5).
-For instance, ROUGE is influenced by summary length \cite{sun-etal-2019-compare}.
+However, some metrics are example-dependent (one example's score of 0.5 $\neq$ another example's score of 0.5), e.g., ROUGE is influenced by summary length \cite{sun-etal-2019-compare}.
 In practice, we do not observe any significant effect of example dependence on our correlation computation.

 To understand the correlation without example-dependence issues, we provide two alternative evaluations \emph{system-level} and \emph{summary-level} correlations, which have been reported in a number of previous works \cite{peyrard-etal-2017-learning, bhandari-etal-2020-evaluating, deutsch-etal-2021-towards, zhang-bansal-2021-finding}.
 These two correlations assess the effectiveness of the metrics to rank systems.
 We define the correlations and present the results in Appendix \ref{app:meta-eval}.